phouse512/blog/_posts/2017-02-14-hosting-and-deploying-node.markdown

 Now your server will be running forever, or until it hits an exception that it cannot recover from.
 You can use forever to run multiple Node applications at once - to see what's currently running, use `forever list`.
-Forever comes with intuitive commands like `stop` and `restart` which perform as expected.
+Forever comes with intuitive arguments like `stop` and `restart` which perform as expected.

 To see the output logs of your Node application, forever also creates a custom location by default.
 When you ran `forever list`, you see that there is a column titled logfile which displays the path to the logfile.
 You can also customize this by using some of the forever command flags.
-This post isn't about forever configuration, so I'll leave the rest up to you and the [documentation][forever], but this is enough for you to get started.
+This post isn't about foreverjs, so I'll leave the rest up to you and the [documentation][forever].

 #### Making Your Server Visible